NECHE Accreditation Process

-The NEASC Commission on Institutions of Higher Education (CIHE) accreditation process has three distinct components:
+The New England Commission of Higher Education (NECHE) accreditation process has three distinct components:

 - an institutional self-study in which the institute evaluates how and how well it meets the Commission's Standards of Accreditation.

 - an on-site evaluation by a group of peers.

 To become accredited, and periodically thereafter, institutions are asked to engage in comprehensive and rigorous self-examination.
 The self-study involves measuring and verifying its achievements and identifying ways in which the fulfillment of institutional objectives can be improved, using the Standards for Accreditation as a guide.
 The self-study provides a narrative for each standard, supported by evidence, in the following areas: